 s in B9

 are fixing the row and column references to stay the same in every cell.
-The array formula is multiplying the three values and writing its results below and to the right.
+The array formula multiplies the three values and writes its results below and to the right.

 Live Example in Sheets